sustrik/libdill/README.md

 Deadline -1 means "Never time out."

-Deadline 0 means: "Perform the operation immediately.
+Deadline 0 means "Perform the operation immediately.
 If not possile return ETIMEDOUT."
+This is different to deadline of `now()` where the operation may not even be attempted.

 ## Sleeping

 To sleep until deadline expires use 'msleep' function:

 `int rc = msleep(now() + 1000);`

+The function return 0 if it succeeds.
+In case of error it returns -1 and sets errno to one of the following values:

+* `ECANCELED`: Current coroutine was canceled by its owner.

 ## Waiting for file descriptors